code-423n4/2023-10-wildcat/README.md

 A borrower deploying a market with a base APR of 10%, a protocol APR of 30% and a penalty APR of 20% will pay a true APR of 13% (10% + (10% * 30%)) under normal circumstances, and 33% when the market has been delinquent for long enough for the penalty APR to activate.

 The penalty APR activates when the market has been delinquent (below its reserve ratio) for a rolling period of time in excess of the _grace period_ - a value (in seconds) defined by the borrower on market deployment.
 Each market has an internal value called the _grace tracker_, which counts up from zero while a market is delinquent, and counts down to zero when it is not.
 When the grace tracker value exceeds the grace period, the penalty APR applies for as long as it takes for the former to drop back below the latter.
-This means that a borrower does _not_ have `grace_period` amount of time to deposit assets back into the market every time it goes delinquent.
+This means that a borrower does _not_ have  the amount of time indicated by the grace period to deposit assets back into the market each time it goes delinquent.

 Borrowers can withdraw underlying assets from the market only so far as the reserve ratio is maintained.